Virtualization-projects/rancher-labs-wiki/Service-Discovery-API-reference.md

 1. Create an environment using environment.create API

-2. Add 1+ services to the environment using service.create API.
+2. Add 1+ services to the environment using **service.create** API.
 For the service, you also have to define the launchConfig using launchConfig.create api.

-3. Once you decide there are no more services to be added, the environment can be activated.
-Once the environment is activated, no more services can be added to it.
+3. Once you decide there are no more services to be added, the environment can be activated using **environment.activate** API.
+This call DOESN'T activate the services, it just updates the environment state to Active indicating that there are no more services can be added as this point.

-4. Once environment is activated, all the services in it can be launched using environment.activateServices API.
+4. Once environment is activated, all the services in it can be launched using **environment.activateServices** API.
 The API will trigger services activation (the order is determined based on services relationship).
-To note: services also can be activated individually by using service.activate API.
+To note: services also can be activated individually by using **service.activate** API.

 5. Service activation will consists of: